jonascarpay/fizzbuzz-firehose/README.md

 ## Step 3: Locking

-My understanding is that when we write to `stdout` like we do above, we acquire and release a global `stdout` lock on every write call.
+My understanding is that when we write to `stdout` like we do above, we acquire and release a global `stdout` lock on every individual write.
 Let's start by acquiring the lock once, and keep it for the duration of the entire program.

 ```rust